Click on any section to explore

 3. Sole Parental Responsibility (Rare)

 Awarded only when the court finds that a parent's involvement in decision-making would be detrimental to the child.
 This typically requires evidence of abuse or neglect.
-The parent with sole responsibility can make decisions without consulting the other parent.

 Time-Sharing